gmllasacas/laravel_backend_case/README.md

 - A basic menu for navigation

 9. TODO
+- Add frontend validations to the forms
-- The standar role is defined but can see al the views
+- The standar role is defined, it can see al the views but cannot execute all of the actions
 - Add policies and restriccions to the blade views of the basic application
 - The API is functional but it also can benefit from policies